 77%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a strong, highly actionable skill with a well-structured multi-step workflow and executable code examples covering the full ransomware encryption analysis pipeline.
-Its main weaknesses are moderate verbosity from glossary definitions and tool descriptions that Claude already knows, and a monolithic structure that could benefit from splitting reference material into separate files.
-The safety considerations (working on copies, verification steps) are well-integrated throughout.
+This is a strong, highly actionable skill with executable code examples and a well-structured multi-step workflow for ransomware encryption analysis.
+Its main weaknesses are moderate verbosity from glossary/tool sections that explain concepts Claude already knows, and a monolithic structure that could benefit from splitting reference material into separate files.
+The scenario and output format sections add significant practical value.

 Suggestions